talkking/PrunerGPT/README.md

 The BLOOM script `bloom.py` has a very similar interface, however some features are currently only available for OPT, e.g.:

 ```
-# Sparsify BLOOM-176B with SparseGPT
+# Sparsify BLOOM-176B with MixGPT
 python bloom.py bigscience/bloom c4 --sparsity .5
 ```

 We also provide LLaMA pruning script with the very same interface:

 ```
-# Sparsify LLaMa with SparseGPT
+# Sparsify LLaMa with MixGPT
 python llama.py LLAMA_HF_WEIGHTS_LOCATION c4 --sparsity 0.5
 ```